dtonhofer/rpmsnap/README.md

         └── rpmsnap.pl

-Share and synchronize this directory tree among all the machines by putting it on a network file system or by using a versioning system.
+Share and synchronize this directory tree among all the machines by putting it on a network file system or by using a versioning system like svn or git.

 Make sure `makesnap.sh` is called regularly (for example, every 2nd day) on all the machines via cron (not necessarily as root) by a suitable crontab entry.